Estimated time: 15 min

 • Management of portable digital storage devices.

-Physical information layout
+Physical information disposal

 Discuss, modify and approve the content in the section (4) of the corresponding template.
 Some of the most important aspects discussed in this section are: